-Papers should not exceed 4,500 words (including notes and references).
+- Articles should not exceed 4,500 words (including notes and references).
 Reviews should be around 1,000 words.
 Photo essays should not exceed 2,000 words and 10 pictures.

-Please also include an author's biography of no more than 50 words.
+- Please also include an author's biography of no more than 50 words.
 This should be provided in the accompanying email along with academic affiliation.

-By submitting to Platform: Journal of Theatre and Performing Arts, you are asserting that your submission is original work, with all authors being appropriately credited, and all references appropriately cited according to MLA.
+- By submitting to Platform: Journal of Theatre and Performing Arts, you are asserting that your submission is original work, with all authors being appropriately credited, and all references appropriately cited according to MLA.
 You are affirming that this work has not been published elsewhere.
 Any potential issues in this regard must be flagged clearly to the editors in an email.

 When submitting an article to Platform, please ensure it conforms to the following journal styles:

 - Articles submitted should be in Word document format.

 - Since the journal uses the double-blind review process, articles submitted should not contain the name(s) of the author(s).
 Please ensure that all identifying information has been removed so that we can send your article out to be reviewed anonymously.

 - Please use the MLA citation system.
 For further details about the MLA style guidelines please consult the sixth or subsequent edition of the MLA Handbook for Writers of Research Papers.
 Should a copy not be available, please consult the following short and alternative sources: Departmental style guide (helpful for basic MLA) and Diana Hacker’s style guide (Helpful for more difficult referencing problems).

 - The list of Works Cited should have hanging indents.

 - Platform uses the serial comma (also known as the Oxford comma).